 Our learners train in high-performing, certified Patient-Centered Medical Homes, Community Health Centers, FQHCs and community-based hospitals.
 Residents are empowered to lead clinical and educational improvements, and in fact, as part of their training, are expected to lead or actively participate in six or more short-cycle process improvements each year.

 Within our non-profit Graduate Medical Education Safety-Net Consortium model, learners are immersed in community venues where they are most needed, increasing their long-term likelihood of working in such settings after completing their training.
-As a testament to the program, more than 50 percent of National Family Medicine residents have gone on to practice in underserved locations.
+As a testament to the program, more than half of National Family Medicine residents have gone on to practice in underserved locations, with 35 percent choosing to set their professional roots within the FQHC where they trained.
 Our training model follows the national Beyond Flexner movement, focused on training community-minded health professionals as agents of more equitable healthcare.

 This unique program stretches traditional boundaries and geographical constraints while upholding the high academic expectations of the ACGME and effectively generating skilled and compassionate workforce across the United States.